okirch/fdepoc/README.md

 predict PCR values based on the client's event log plus the actual hashes of the boot files used, compute the PCR policy and sign it using its key.

+# Revocation of the authorized policies

+When a serious vulnerability is found in the boot component such as grub2 or the shim loader, it is suggested to remove the authorized policies associated with the affected component.
+However, there is no easy way to revoke the already signed and authorized polices.
+The most effective method is to replace the sealed LUKS key with ``regenerate-key``:

+    # fdectl regenerate-key

+Since the old LUKS key is replaced, all those authorized policies against the old key are invalidated consequentially.